ranjanzyx/ranjan-python-course/day20_introduction_to_pip_libs_venvs/day20_introduction_to_pip_libs_venvs.md

 | Uninstalling Packages       | `pip uninstall package_name` |
 | Listing Installed Packages: | `pip list`                   |

+## `pip download`
+- `pip download` is a command used in the Python package management system that allows users to download packages without installing them.
+- This is particularly useful for creating offline repositories, analyzing package contents, or preparing for later installation.
+- Key Features:
+  - **Download Packages:** Fetches packages from PyPI or another Python package index without installing them.
+  - **Dependency Resolution:** Resolves and downloads dependencies of the specified packages, ensuring that you have all required files for later installation.
+- Usage:
+  - To download a specific package: `pip download package_name`
+  - To download a package with all its dependencies: `pip download package_name --dest /path/to/directory`

+## Wheel Files
+- Wheel files are a built-package format for Python, designed to replace the older `egg` format.
+- They have the `.whl` extension and offer several advantages:
+- Advantages:
+  - **Faster Installation:** Wheel files allow for faster installations compared to building from source, as they do not require execution of the setup.py script.
+  - **Consistency:** Ensure consistent installations across platforms and machines.
+  - **Compatibility:** Support for both pure Python and binary packages.
+- **Naming Convention of Wheel Files**
+  - The naming convention for wheel files is designed to convey key information about the package, including its version, compatibility, and build tags.
+  - The format is as follows: `{distribution}-{version}(-{build tag})?-{python tag}-{abi tag}-{platform tag}.whl`
+    - **Distribution:** The name of the distributed package.
+    - **Version:** The version of the package.
+    - **Build Tag (optional):** A unique identifier when the same version of a package is built multiple times.
+    - **Python Tag:**
+      - Indicates the version of Python the package is compatible with (e.g., cp37 for CPython 3.7).
+      - Purpose: Indicates which Python implementation and version the wheel is compatible with.
+      - Components: Usually composed of two parts - the implementation abbreviation and the version number.
+      - Examples:
+        - cp37: Indicates the wheel is for CPython version 3.7.
+        - pp37: Indicates the wheel is for PyPy version 3.7.
+    - **ABI Tag:**
+      - Purpose: Represents the ABI(**Application Binary Interface**) for which the wheel is compiled.
+      - The ABI dictates how the code interacts with the Python runtime.
+      - Significance: Helps ensure binary compatibility, avoiding issues like segfaults or other incompatibilities due to differences in how binaries interact with different Python runtimes.
+      - Examples:
+        - cp37m: Indicates the wheel is built for CPython 3.7 with the pymalloc extension.
+        - abi3: Represents a wheel compatible with Python 3.x ABI.
+It's designed for forward compatibility, meaning a wheel tagged with abi3 can be used with any Python version 3.x where x is greater than or equal to the minimum version for which it's built.
+    - **Platform Tag:** The platform the wheel is compatible with (e.g., win_amd64 for Windows with AMD64 architecture).
+- Example:
+  - **numpy-1.21.2-cp39-cp39-win_amd64.whl**
+  - This denotes a
+    - numpy package,
+    - version 1.21.2,
+    - for CPython 3.9,
+    - compatible with the cp39 ABI,
+    - on a Windows AMD64 architecture.

+## Cross-Platform Compatibility of Wheel Files
+- **Single Wheel File Compatible with All OS**
+  - **Pure Python Wheel (Platform Independent):**
+    - Example: `six-1.15.0-py2.py3-none-any.whl`
+    - Interpretation:
+      - This is a wheel for the `six` package,
+      - version `1.15.0`.
+      - It's compatible with both Python 2 and Python 3 (py2.py3),
+      - does not require any specific ABI (none), and
+      - is platform-independent (any).
+- **Different Wheel Files for Different OS**
+  - In many cases, especially for packages with compiled extensions, you need different wheels for different operating systems:
+  - **Linux:**
+    - Example: `package_name-1.0.0-cp39-cp39-manylinux2014_x86_64.whl`
+    - Interpretation: This wheel is for Python 3.9 on Linux, conforming to the manylinux2014 policy, compatible with x86_64 architecture.
+    - Example: `numpy-1.19.5-cp38-cp38-manylinux1_x86_64.whl`
+    - Interpretation: This wheel is for
+      - numpy package,
+      - version 1.19.5,
+      - built for CPython 3.8 (cp38) on a
+      - Linux system adhering to the manylinux1 policy,
+      - compatible with x86_64 architecture.
+  - **Windows:**
+    - Example: `Twisted-20.3.0-cp38-cp38-win_amd64.whl`
+    - Interpretation: This wheel is for the
+      - Twisted package,
+      - version 20.3.0,
+      - built for CPython 3.8 (cp38) on
+      - Windows,
+      - compatible with AMD64 architecture.
+  - **macOS:**
+    - Example: `matplotlib-3.3.4-cp39-cp39-macosx_10_9_x86_64.whl`
+    - Interpretation: This wheel is for the
+      - matplotlib package,
+      - version 3.3.4, built for
+      - CPython 3.9 (cp39) on macOS,
+      - specifically for macOS version 10.9 (Mavericks) and later,
+      - compatible with x86_64 architecture.

+### CPython vs. Python
+- CPython and Python are terms that are often used interchangeably but have specific meanings:
+- **Python:**
+  - Refers to the programming language itself, not to a specific implementation.
+  - It defines the syntax and semantics of the code you write.
+- **CPython:**
+  - Is the default and most widely-used implementation of the Python language.
+  - It's the reference implementation that is developed by the Python Software Foundation and is written in C.
+  - When people say "Python," they typically mean CPython because it's the most common implementation.
+  - However, there are other implementations like **PyPy** (known for its speed), **Jython** (Python for the Java platform), and **IronPython** (Python for the .NET platform), each with specific use cases and features.

+### manylinux
+- `manylinux` is a specification defining a standard platform for Python binary wheels on Linux.
+- The purpose of manylinux is to ensure that wheels built on one Linux system are compatible with many other Linux distributions.
+- **Background:**
+  - Linux distributions can vary significantly in terms of the system libraries they include.
+  - This variability can lead to compatibility issues for Python wheels that include binary extensions.
+- **Solution:**
+  - manylinux specifies a baseline of system libraries and versions (based on CentOS) that wheels must be built against to ensure broad compatibility.
+- **Versions:**
+  - There are several versions of the manylinux standard (e.g., **manylinux1**, **manylinux2010**, **manylinux2014**, **manylinux_2_24**)
+  - Each version corresponds to a different set of system library versions.
+  - A wheel that is tagged with a manylinux standard is expected to work on many Linux distributions without requiring additional system dependencies.
+### ABI (Application Binary Interface)
+- The ABI is a specification that defines how data structures and functions are accessed in machine code, a level below the API (Application Programming Interface) which deals with source code.
+- In the context of Python wheels:
+  - **Specific ABI:**
+    - When a wheel is built for a specific ABI, it means the compiled components of the wheel expect the Python interpreter to behave in a certain way, at a binary level.
+    - For example, they might rely on specific memory layouts or system calls.
+    - Example: cp37m means the wheel is expecting CPython 3.7 with the pymalloc extension.
+  - **Non-Specific ABI (none):**
+    - When a wheel specifies none for the ABI tag, it indicates that the wheel is not reliant on any particular ABI.
+    - This is typical for pure Python wheels that don't contain any compiled components.
+    - They are essentially platform-independent and can run on any Python interpreter without concern for the binary interface.
+    - Example: The ABI tag none in `six-1.15.0-py2.py3-none-any.whl` indicates that the six package doesn't require a specific ABI.
+- In summary, when a wheel doesn't require a specific ABI (none), it's usually because the package is pure Python code and doesn't include platform-specific binary extensions.
+- This makes it broadly compatible across different Python interpreters and platforms.
+- On the other hand, when a wheel is tied to a specific ABI, it's usually optimized for or dependent on the particularities of a specific Python interpreter and system environment.

 # requirements.txt
 - `requirements.txt` is used in python projects to specify the packages that a project depends on.
 - This file is commonly used in combination with `pip`, to install the necessary packages.